koyashie07/koyashie07/README.md

 ==========

 - 👋 Hi, I’m @koyashie07
-- 👀 I’m interested in Game Development, Websites and how the internet work...
+- 👀 I’m interested in Game Development, Websites and how the internet works...
-- 🌱 I’m currently learning C++...
+- 🌱 Just practicing Python and C++...
-- 💞️ I’m looking to collaborate on Discord Bots...
+- 💞️ I’m looking to collaborate on anything interesting...
-- 📫 How to reach me on discord: koyashie07#6908...
+- 📫 How to reach me on discord: koyashie#6908...
+- 💬 Ask me about anything!

 ### MY GOALS ###